henedl/clipgen/README.md

 # TODO
 ## Quality of life:
 * Timestamp cleaning/parsing doesn't handle prefix/separator characters besides + , ;
-* Command to open the current Sheet in Chrome from the commandline?
+* Command to open the current Sheet in Chrome from the command line?
 * Composite highlight videos, with clips from multiple participants?
 * Title/ending cards?
 * Watermarking?
-* Being able to select multiple non-continous lines
+* Being able to select multiple non-continuous lines
 * Add ability to target only one cell.
 Proposed syntax: "P01.11".
 Should also be batchable, i.e. "P01.11 + P03.11 + P03.09".
 Should be available directly at (current) mode select stage.
 * Add Tag-based clip generation (e.g. every clip that affects Bus Routes)
-* Detect folder name and match to shared project - autoselect project to work in if match
+* Detect folder name and match to shared project - auto-select project to work in if match
 * Pre-defining file size limits, e.g. if user sets 50MB max limit in app settings, all videos are compressed below that limit
 ## Programming stuff:
 * Convert all data processing and printing to unicode